stowellm/SchArpeggio/README.txt

 - and finally, reinstall linux at your convenience to undo the horrible things you just did to your sound set-up

-In other words, it is unlikely you will be able to run it.
+In other words, it is inadvisable to run our code.
+I've tried to make a youtube video demo of our project, but I can't because Ubuntu's desktop recording applications are as broken as the rest of the operating system.
+Cheers!

 ______________________________________________________________________________
 Code blocks we are happy with: